Bernard Herrmann: Influence and legacy

-In addition to Elfman, fellow film composers Richard Band, Graeme Revell, Christopher Young, Alexandre Desplat and Brian Tyler consider Herrmann to be a major inspiration.
-In 1985, Richard Band's opening theme to Re-Animator borrows heavily from Herrmann's opening score to Psycho.
-In 1990, Graeme Revell had adapted Herrmann's music from Psycho for its television sequel-prequel Psycho IV: The Beginning.
-Revell's early orchestral music during the early nineties, such as Child's Play 2 (which its music score being reminiscent of Herrmann's scores to the 1973 film Sisters, due to the synthesizers incorporated in the chilling parts of the orchestral score) as well as the 1963 The Twilight Zone episode "Living Doll" (which inspired the Child's Play franchise), were very similar to Herrmann's work.
-Also, Revell's score for the video game Call of Duty 2 was reminiscent of Herrmann's rare WWII music scores such as The Naked and the Dead and Battle of Neretva.
-Young, who was a jazz drummer at first, listened to Herrmann's works which convinced him to be a film composer.
-Tyler's score for Bill Paxton's film Frailty was influenced by Herrmann's film music.

-Sir George Martin, best known for producing and often adding orchestration to the Beatles music, cites Herrmann as an influence in his own work, particularly in Martin's scoring of the Beatles' song "Eleanor Rigby".
+He has influenced composers beyond film.
+Stephen Sondheim had an "epiphany" seeing Hangover Square, and describes his Sweeney Todd score as an homage to Herrmann.
+Sir George Martin, best known for producing and often adding orchestration to the Beatles' music, cites Herrmann as an influence.
+The Psycho score inspired his staccato string arrangement of the Beatles' "Eleanor Rigby".
 Martin later expanded on this as an extended suite for McCartney's 1984 film Give My Regards to Broad Street, which features a very recognizable homage to Herrmann's score for Psycho.
+Elvis Costello paid homage to Herrmann's Hitchcock scores with "Watching the Detectives".

 Avant-garde composer/saxophonist/producer John Zorn, in the biographical film A Bookshelf on Top of the Sky, cited Bernard Herrmann as one of his favorite composers and a major influence.

-In addition to adapting and expanding the original score from Cape Fear for the Martin Scorsese remake, Elmer Bernstein recorded Herrmann's score for The Ghost and Mrs. Muir, released in 1975 on the Varèse Sarabande label and later reissued on CD in the 1990s.
+Elmer Bernstein recorded Herrmann's score for The Ghost and Mrs. Muir, released in 1975 on the Varèse Sarabande label and later reissued on CD in the 1990s.

+Herrmann's career has been studied extensively by biographers and documentarians.
+In 1988, Bruce Crawford produced the National Public Radio documentary Bernard Herrmann: A Celebration of His Life and Music.
+In 1992, Joshua Waletzky made Music for the Movies: Bernard Herrmann, which was nominated for the Academy Award for Best Documentary Feature.
+In 1991, Steven C. Smith wrote A Heart at Fire's Center: The Life and Music of Bernard Herrmann.
+The title is derived from one of Herrmann favorite's favorite Stephen Spender poems.

 David Thomson calls him the greatest film composer, writing: "Herrmann knew how lovely the dark should be, and he was at his best in rites of dismay, dark dreams, introspection, and the gloomy romance of loneliness.
 No one else would have dared or known to make the score for Taxi Driver such a lament for impossible love...
 Yet the score for Taxi Driver is universally cinematic: it speaks to sitting in the dark, full of dread and desire, watching."

-Accolades
+Awards and nominations

 Academy Awards

 These awards and nominations are recorded by the Motion Picture Academy of Arts and Sciences: